oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 ### Create an authorization server

-Next, we would need an authorization server so that we can define policies and claims.
-We can also capture the issuer URL in an output variable.
+Next, we need an authorization server so that we can define policies and claims.
+We will also capture the issuer URL in an output variable.

 ```hcl
 # Create an authorization server